some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-When the TCP connection is lost, outstanding requests should be handled as timeouts.
+When the TCP connection is lost, outstanding requests shall be handled as timeouts.
 Since TCP handles reliability, additional means of reliability are not needed.
 Error handling is discussed in detail in :need:`feat_req_someip_364`.

 .. feat_req:: 🎯
     :id: feat_req_someip_644